 Files are segmented into packets to be transmitted in time slotted manner, with a single packet transmission requiring one time slot.
-The transmission takes place over time varying broadcast channel.
+The transmission takes place over a time varying broadcast channel.
 The assumed channel is Rayleigh blockfading that changes independently from one block to the other.
 One channel block corresponds to one time slot and, thus, one packet transmission.

 In wireless channels, packets are usually dropped when the channel goes into deep fade resulting in an outage.
-In particular, the outage happens when instantaneous channel capacity falls below the amount of information carried in the packet [8].
-Therefore, we can model the channel from the base station to the n-th receiver as a random on/off channel, with parameter p_e representing the probability of 'off' or outage state.
+In particular, the outage happens when instantaneous channel capacity falls below the amount of information carried in the packet [11].
+Therefore, we can model the channel from the base station to the n-th receiver as a random on/off channel, with parameter $p_e$ representing the probability of 'off' or outage state.
 Since fading is independent across time and users, the error events are similarly independent across time and users.

 We assume that the network is homogeneous implying that the channels between any user and the base station have identical and independent distribution.
-In our set-up, we assume that each receiver has perfect knowledge of its own channel state, but the channel state information (CSI) is unknown to the transmitter.
-In this paper, we are interested in characterizing the average delay for the regime of large N and for various regime of K, i.e., K fixed or growing with N.
+In a cooperative scheduling scenario, analyzed in more detail in a subsequent section, users that have correctly received a packet can potentially aid the base station in future transmissions of the same packet.
+We assume that channels between any user acting as a transmitter and all users acting as receivers are independent and identically distributed, with the same distribution as the distribution of channels between the base station and any user.
+In our setup, we assume that each receiver has perfect knowledge of its own channel state toward the base station and users acting as transmitters, but the channel state information (CSI) is unknown to transmitters.
+In this paper, we are interested in characterizing the average delay for the regime of large Nand for various regime of K, i.e., K fixed or growing with N.